Chuckv01/cordova-plugin-datepicker/README.md

 This is a fork from https://github.com/VitaliiBlagodir/cordova-plugin-datepicker

 Fix:
-- Added UIUserInterfaceStyle = Light into plist to fix this issue : https://github.com/VitaliiBlagodir/cordova-plugin-datepicker/issues/274
+- (iOS) Added UIUserInterfaceStyle = Light into plist to fix this issue : https://github.com/VitaliiBlagodir/cordova-plugin-datepicker/issues/274

 # DatePicker Plugin for Cordova/PhoneGap 4.0 (iOS and Android and Windows)